ifiaposto/Distance_Aware_Bottleneck/README.md

 # Distance Aware Bottleneck

-This repo contains the code for [*A Rate-Distortion View of Uncertainty Quantification*](https://arxiv.org/abs/2406.10775), which is accepted for publication at ICML 2024.
+This repo contains the code for the paper [*A Rate-Distortion View of Uncertainty Quantification*](https://arxiv.org/abs/2406.10775), which was presented at ICML 2024.

 ## Citation